DavidsEDcoding/magebitDavidsLapins/ReadMe.txt

-Dāvida Lapiņā task for Magebit
+Dāvida Lapiņa task for Magebit
 -------------------------------------------------------------------------------------------
 To Run this project locally you need all the things bellow installed on your computer :